lyle-nel/siga/README.md

 ##How to use
 There are 3 important files:
 * data/training.txt: location of the words you want to crack reside.
 In md5_mode you will put your hashes here.
-Currently it hash the hashed myspace leaked list in it.
+Currently it has the hashed myspace leaked list in it.
 * data/organism.txt: location of the starting organisms, assuming you dont want to start of with random organisms.
 Currently it has the top 2000 ngrams from the rock_you list.
 * data/cracked.txt: When a password is cracked, it goes here.